dadurigon/QuestAPI/README.md

 ### QuestAuthDelegate

 #### DidSignOut

-DidSignOut will be called whenever the authorizer can't auto reauthorize a request.
+`didSignOut` will be called whenever the authorizer can't auto reauthorize a request.
 Here is some example code of how you might handle it:

 ```